pentafile/web-docs-samples/README.md

-# Pentafile web projects samples
+# Pentafile web project samples

 This repo contains samples of how to implement [Pentafile](https://pentafile.com) on your web projects.